kochrg/oss-enterprise/docs/comms-guidelines.md

 # Availability

 We respond to newly opened issues within 48 hours during business hours.
 This is advertised in our README.
-It is the responsibility of the @Octocorp/maintainers team to stick to this response time.
+It is the responsibility of the maintainers team to stick to this response time.

 # Organization and repository structure

-All our repositories are housed within the Octocorp organization.
+All our repositories are housed within the organization.

 # Maintainer responsibilities

 ### Identifying maintainers, contributors, and the general public

-When interacting in a repository owned by the Octocorp organization, you are speaking on behalf of the company.
+When interacting in a repository owned by the organization, you are speaking on behalf of the company.

 Employees are identified with an OWNER badge.